Miss South Africa Zozibini Tunzi Is Crowned Miss Universe 2019

 The beauty queen, who represented the country of South Africa, is going home with that coveted crown and sash as the 2019 Miss Universe, which was held Tyler Perry Studios in Atlanta, Georgia.

 Of course, some tears were shed as the pageant queen couldn't stop smiling over her huge accomplishment.

 Miss Puerto Rico Madison Anderson was the first runner-up and Miss Mexico Sofía Aragón was the second runner-up.

-Like years past, the pageant was hosted by Steve Harvey, who announced tonight's winner with much excitement.
-Additionally, making the competition show even more memorable?
-Olivia Culpo, who first stepped into the spotlight after winning Miss Rhode Island, then Miss USA and, shortly after, Miss Universe 2012, also served as a backstage correspondent for the 2019 competition.
+Like years past, the pageant was hosted by Steve Harvey, who announced tonight's winner without any mistakes, unlike the one he accidentally made earlier in the night.

-Vanessa Lachey was also right by the 27-year-old star's side throughout the night.
+Additionally, making the competition show more fun?
+Olivia Culpo andVanessa Lachey served as backstage correspondents.

 Of course, the viewers and audience members alike were blown away by Ally Brooke's opening performance and equally dazzling ensemble.
 Her opening number especially set the tone for the night ahead with her upbeat performance to "Low Key" and her new single "No Good."

-Moreover, she brought people to tears when she performed covers of Selena Quintanilla's iconic songs.
+Moreover, the pop star brought people to tears when she performed covers of Selena Quintanilla's iconic songs during the evening gown portion.

 While Tunzi certainly stole the spotlight throughout the night, it was during her final question portion that she really made everyone stop straight in their tracks.
 When asked "What is the most important thing we should be teaching young girls today," she had the perfect response.